Joostvanderlaan/old-sites/static-metalsmith-2015/metalsmith/src/content/posts/2014-04-30-perfect-looking-webfonts-for-chrome-on-windows.md

 ---
 lunr: true
-title: "Perfect looking webfonts for Chrome on Windows"
+title: 'Perfect looking webfonts for Chrome on Windows'
 date: 2014-04-30
 template: post.hbs
 ---

 Font-face webfonts are looking terrible in Chrome on Windows by default.
 Luckily there is a solution for this common problem.
 It does involve some work, but it's absolutely worth the trouble.
 (If you're like me and can't stand the pixelated, grainy looking fonts)

-##Step 1
-Download the Google .TTF font from the Google Webfont directory.
+##Step 1 Download the Google .TTF font from the Google Webfont directory. ##Step 2 Convert the .TTF
-##Step 2
-Convert the .TTF font on FontSquirrel so you'll get the .EOT .WOFF .SVG formats.
-##Step 3
-Create CSS in your ```/css``` folder.
-In this case I'm referencing the fonts which are located in the ```/fonts``` folder.
+font on FontSquirrel so you'll get the .EOT .WOFF .SVG formats. ##Step 3 Create CSS in your `/css` folder.
+In this case I'm referencing the fonts which are located in the `/fonts` folder.

 ```language-css
  @font-face {